Wilfred/trifle/docs/Loops-ForEach.md

 # for-each

-`(for-each SYMBOL LIST EXPRESSION...)`
+`(for-each SYMBOL SEQUENCE EXPRESSION...)`

-The macro `for-each` evaluates EXPRESSIONS repeatedly, once for each value in LIST.
-In each iteration, SYMBOL is set to the next value in LIST.
+The macro `for-each` evaluates EXPRESSIONS repeatedly, once for each value in SEQUENCE.
+In each iteration, SYMBOL is set to the next value in SEQUENCE.

 Returns `#null`.